How to Supreme an Orange

 These beautifully cut oranges wedges can be used in a variety of ways:

-- These beautiful orange segments look great on green salads.
+- These beautiful orange segments look great on green salads (try making this mixed greens citrus salad or this fennel and orange salad)

 You can either enjoy the orange segments right away as a snack or in a salad, or you can store them in an airtight container in the fridge.
 Citrus segments will last up to four days in the refrigerator when you store them properly.